Best of Show

 2017 Best of Show — 1929 Mercedes-Benz S Barker Tourer

-At last year’s Pebble Beach Concours, Bruce McCaw of Bellevue, Washington, received the top honor for this stunning 1929 Mercedes-Benz S Barker Tourer.
+At the 2017 Pebble Beach Concours, Bruce McCaw of Bellevue, Washington, received the top honor for this stunning 1929 Mercedes-Benz S Barker Tourer.
 After showing cars at the Concours for more than 20 years, this was McCaw’s first trip across the ramp as a Best of Show winner.
 The car was originally delivered in London in 1928 and shortly after upgraded to full SS specification, which means it received a massive 7.0-liter supercharged engine.
 The coachwork alterations were performed by Barker of London, and McCaw believes this may be the only Mercedes left with a body by Barker.

 1929 Mercedes-Benz S Barker Tourer

-In addition to the unique color scheme, this 1929 Mercedes features chrome-plated wheels, low-cut doors and torpedo-style running boards.
+In addition to its unique color scheme, this 1929 Mercedes features chrome-plated wheels, low-cut doors and torpedo-style running boards.
 Tools and other equipment can be stored in the running boards.
 Given its sporting pedigree, this Mercedes-Benz S would no doubt be entertaining to drive, but we were surprised to hear that McCaw had never driven the car — mainly because he hadn’t had a chance.
-The car arrived in Pebble Beach a few days before the Concours; the restoration had been completed a mere week earlier — a rather tight timeline for such an important event.
+The car arrived in Pebble Beach a few days before the Concours; the restoration had been completed one week earlier — a rather tight timeline for such an important event.

 2016 Best of Show — 1936 Lancia Astura Pinin Farina Cabriolet

-Richard Mattei of Paradise Valley, Arizona, drove his immaculate 1936 Lancia Astura Pinin Farina Cabriolet onto the award ramp at the 2016 Pebble Beach Concours d’Elegance as the 2016 Best of Show winner.
+Richard Mattei of Paradise Valley, Arizona, drove his immaculate 1936 Lancia Astura Pinin Farina Cabriolet onto the awards ramp at the 2016 Pebble Beach Concours d’Elegance as the 2016 Best of Show winner.
 When asked how it felt to take the most coveted prize at this world-renowned concours, Mattei told the crowd it was, “beyond imagination.”
 This was the first time a Lancia had won Best of Show at Pebble Beach, and it certainly wasn’t an easy win.
 A strong field of entrants included many stunning Delahayes — the featured marque of the 66th Concours competition.

 1936 Lancia Astura Pinin Farina Cabriolet